steveshogren/hugo-blog/content/page/training.md

 teach you how to research, and the motivation to research them!
 Second, it gives you a chance to see a project bigger than a simple Kata.

-### Step 5 - Algorithm and Interview Practice (~100 hours)
+### Step 6 - Algorithm and Interview Practice (~100 hours)

 Purchase the book
-[Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) and do all the problems in your "first job" language.
+[Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) and do all the problems in chapters 1-4 in your "first job" language.
+If you have time, finish all the problems in the whole book.

+Do another Kata using TDD every couple of problems.
+You should be able to complete something like KataTennis in about 30 minutes using TDD.
+Do each Kata at least a couple times, until it feels fluid and natural.
+These will help you learn that new language quickly.